digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

 cluster ID.

 .. warning::
-  Only Zigbee, DigiMesh, and Point-to-Multipoint protocols support the transmission and reception of data in explicit format.
-This means you cannot transmit or receive explicit data using a generic ``XBeeDevice`` object.
-You must use a protocol-specific XBee object such as a ``ZigBeeDevice``.
+  Only Zigbee, DigiMesh, 802.15.4, and Point-to-Multipoint protocols support the transmission and reception of data from other devices in the network.

 * :ref:`communicateSendExplicitData`
 * :ref:`communicateReceiveExplicitData`